library(MASS)

 , and estimate

 columns.
-The custom function can then process this input and return a data frame with a term
+The custom function can then process this input and return a new data frame with term

-For example, this custom function accepts a data frame x
+For example, the custom function defined below accepts a data frame x

 aggregate(estimate ~ term + children, FUN = sum, data = x)